-As an ASP.NET application project has references to several module projects (e.g. MySolution.Module.Web and MySolution.Module), then it is required to deploy referenced assembles of these modules.
+As an ASP.NET Web Forms application project has references to several module projects (e.g. MySolution.Module.Web and MySolution.Module), then it is required to deploy referenced assembles of these modules.
 Copy these assemblies from output folders of referenced module projects (i.e. MySolution\MySolution.Module.Web\Bin\Release and MySolution\MySolution.Module\Bin\Release).
 Assembly files from these output folders should be copied to the Bin subfolder of the application folder (e.g. C:\Sites\MySolution\Bin).
 You can skip overwriting files that are copied already.

 If you are deploying an application to remote web hosting, you do not need to create a folder via the IIS Manager.
 Create the mysolution subfolder in the web root folder (typically, it is named wwwroot).
 Upload the MySolution\MySolution.Web folder contents from the Developer Workstation to the created folder (for instance via FTP).
 Contact hosting support if you experience problems accessing the web root folder.